Langdale CE Primary School

-What training have the staff supporting children and young people with SEND had?
+- What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

-	Staff have been trained in Reading Intervention, teaching pupils with SpLD, hearing impairment and autism, Maths Recovery and Mindfulness.
+Staff have been trained in Team Teach, Reading Intervention, Maths Recovery and mindfulness.

 - How will my child/young person be included in activities outside this classroom including school trips?

 It is our policy to include all children in all activities as far as is possible.

 - How accessible is the setting/school/college enviroment?